-- (1) The Governor in Council may make regulations under this Act. - (2) A regulation may prescribe an offence to be an infringement notice offence. - (3) A regulation may prescribe an infringement notice fine for an infringement notice offence. - (4) A regulation may prescribe an infringement notice fine for a corporation up to 5 times the amount payable by an individual for the offence under an infringement notice. - (5) Also, a regulation may make provision for enforcing enforcement orders, enforcement warrants and fine collection notices including, but not limited to- - (a) the conduct of hearings or interviews for enabling the registrar to obtain information to facilitate the enforcement of fines, penalties and other amounts under enforcement orders, enforcement warrants and fine collection notices; and - (b) requiring enforcement debtors to prepare and give to the registrar statements of the enforcement debtor's financial position; and - (c) the property that may not be seized under an enforcement warrant; and
+- (1) The Governor in Council may make regulations under this Act. - (2) A regulation may prescribe an offence to be an infringement notice offence. - (3) A regulation may prescribe an infringement notice fine for an infringement notice offence. - (4) A regulation may prescribe an infringement notice fine for a corporation up to 5 times the amount payable by an individual for the offence under an infringement notice. - (5) Also, a regulation may make provision for enforcing enforcement orders, enforcement warrants and fine collection notices including, but not limited to- - (a) the conduct of hearings or interviews for enabling the registrar to obtain information to facilitate the enforcement of fines, penalties and other amounts under enforcement orders, enforcement warrants, immobilisation warrants and fine collection notices; and - (b) requiring enforcement debtors to prepare and give to the registrar statements of the enforcement debtor's financial position; and